libp2p/go-libp2p-resource-manager/README.md

 instantiated by the application, and provide core components of its functionality (e.g. pubsub, the DHT, etc).

-Services consume resources such as memory and may directly own streams that implement their protocol flow.
-Services typically have some stream handler, so they are subject to inbound stream creation and resource usage in response to network events.
+Services are logical groupings of streams that implement protocol flow and may additionally consume resources such as memory.
+Services typically have at least one stream handler, so they are subject to inbound stream creation and resource usage in response to network events.
 As such, the system explicitly models them allowing for isolated resource usage that can be tuned by the user.

 ### Protocol Scopes

 Protocol Scopes account for resources at the protocol level.
 They are an intermediate resource scope which can constrain streams which may not have a service associated or for resource control within a service.
+It also provides an opportunity for system operators to explicitly restrict specific protocols.

 For instance, a service that is not aware of the resource manager and has not been ported to mark its streams, may still gain limits